-For about 20 years STR is developing the model of silicon deposition from chlorosilanes (DCS, TCS, STC).
-The model can be used to simulate single crystalline silicon and polysilicon deposition.
+Chemical model of silicon deposition from chlorosilanes (DCS, TCS, STC) can be used to simulate epitaxy of single crystalline silicon as well as polysilicon deposition.
 The model can be applied to analyze and improve process parameters and design features of commercial CVD reactors (e.g. Centura EPI, ASM Epsilon) or experimental laboratory equipment.
-Modeling can be used to analyze the reasons for layer thickness non-uniformity and test different approaches to improve it.
-Gas injection redistribution between inlet zones, flow rate variation, chamber geometry optimization, improving temperature profile , and other measures can be simulated to find out the effect on deposition rate and layer uniformity.
+Modeling can be used to improve layer thickness and doping uniformity.

 Simulation can also be useful in developing of new technology.
 An example of successful use of numerical simulations in the new CVD system development is a cooperation between STR and Bavarian Center for Applied Energy Research [Journal of Crystal Growth (2008) 310(6) 1112-1117].
 The system for the epitaxial growth of silicon layers on rectangular, large-area substrates of up to 43 cm x 43 cm was developed.
 The temperature distribution, the gas flow, and the distribution of growth rates were calculated by STR software.
 The simulated growth rates are in good agreement with experimental results.

 Global Model of Centura Reactor for Si Epi in CVDSim3D software.
 Geometry is based on Patents No: US 2014/0263268 A1; US 8,709,156 B2, and Segal et al, Microelectronic Engineering 56 (2001) 93-98

 Instant growth rate reflecting gas flow driven non-uniformities.
 Computed in CVDSim3D software